SayidwithDexextra/dexextra/docs/CORE_VAULT_REDEPLOY_REQUIREMENTS.md

   - registerOrderBook(OB)
   - assignMarketToOrderBook(marketId, OB)

-3) CollateralHub alignment (Spokes remain unchanged)
-- Point the hub to the new vault and operator:
-  - `CollateralHub.setCoreVaultParams(newVault, operator)`
-- Ensure `CollateralHub` holds `EXTERNAL_CREDITOR_ROLE` on the new CoreVault.
-- Spoke bridge contracts (inboxes/outboxes) continue to interact with `CollateralHub`; they don’t need changes for a CoreVault swap.

-4) Factory alignment
+3) Factory alignment
 - If your factory supports it, update the factory to point to the new CoreVault for future markets.
 Otherwise, deploy a new FuturesMarketFactory targeting the new CoreVault and grant it required roles.

-5) OrderBook alignment (CRITICAL)
+4) OrderBook alignment (CRITICAL)
 - Existing OrderBooks reference the old vault via storage set in `OrderBookInit.obInitialize()`.
 There is no post‑init setter in the shipped facets, so you must do ONE of:
-  - Diamond upgrade path (preferred): add a small admin facet with an owner/admin‑only function to update `s.vault` and execute a diamond cut across all OrderBooks; or
+  - Diamond upgrade path: add a small admin facet with an owner/admin‑only function to update `s.vault` and execute a diamond cut across all OrderBooks; or
   - Redeploy each OrderBook and initialize it with the new vault; then re‑register and re‑assign market mappings on the new CoreVault.
 - Until this step is completed, legacy OrderBooks will continue to call the OLD vault.